American Letter Mail Company

-The American Letter Mail Company was started by Lysander Spooner in 1844, competing against the legal monopoly of the United States Post Office (USPO, now the USPS).
+The American Letter Mail Company was an American mail company started by Lysander Spooner in 1844 to compete against the legal monopoly of the United States Post Office (now the United States Postal Service).
+It was defunct in 1851 when it was outlawed by Private Express Statutes.

 History

 Spooner started the service out of frustration with the exceedingly high postal rates.
-It cost 18 3/4 cents to send a letter from Boston to New York and 25 cents to send one from Boston to Washington, DC.
-A letter sent from Boston to Albany, NY written on a 1/4-ounce sheet of paper and carried by the Western Railroad, cost 2/3 as much as the freight charge for carrying a barrel of flour the same distance.
+At the time, it cost 18 3/4 cents to send a letter from Boston to New York and 25 cents to send one from Boston to Washington, DC.
+A letter sent from Boston to Albany, New York, written on a 1/4-ounce sheet of paper and carried by the Western Railroad, cost 2/3 as much as the freight charge for carrying a barrel of flour the same distance.

 Spooner's justification was that the Constitution provided for a government-run postal service, but did not exclude others from engaging in the same business.
 Spooner dropped his rates even lower, delivering many letters for free.
 This competition dropped prices dramatically with postage of 6 1/4 cents per each half-ounce and stamps 20 for a dollar.
 Deliveries were made twice daily between New York City and Philadelphia.
 The US Government tried to lower prices by threatening railroads to withdraw business.
 However, the U.S. Government challenged Spooner with legal measures whereby Spooner was initially vindicated.
-In fact the U.S. Circuit Court expressed doubt that the U.S. had the right to monopolize the transportation of mail.
+In fact, the U.S. Circuit Court expressed doubt that the U.S. had the right to monopolize the transportation of mail.

 Congress eventually forced him to cease operations in 1851 by legislating a US monopoly.